-We purchase triple carbon offsets for your travels with us—that’s from your home, through the entire tour, and back to your home again, times three.
+We purchase double carbon offsets for your travels with us—that’s from your home, through the entire tour, and back to your home again, times two.

-Since 2012 we’ve focused on making travel safe and easy for our guests; with our triple carbon offset tours, we’re pleased to make our trips as sustainable as they are memorable.
+Since 2012 we’ve focused on making travel safe and easy for our guests; with our double carbon offset tours, we’re pleased to make our trips as sustainable as they are memorable.

 We are also a proud member of 1% For the Planet.

 You may have heard the term “carbon neutral,” which means that a company offsets as much carbon as it produces.
 With this 200% offset, RetreaTours is actually offsetting more carbon than we produce each year, making us “carbon negative” (or “climate positive,” which has a nicer ring to it!)

 Double carbon offsets for all transport while on tour (flights, vehicles, trains, boats, and hotel stays)

 Double carbon offsets for economy class flights for each guest to get to the starting point of the tour and back home thereafter.
 (If you choose to fly business or first class, we can help you make sure your flights are completely offset.)

 Double carbon offsets for all travel, activities, and daily lifestyle for RetreaTours as a company and the daily lives of BJ & Lauren.

 Carbon offsets are programs and efforts that reduce or sequester carbon emissions to “offset,” or balance out, what you have emitted.
 These aren’t intended to be viewed as indulgences a la the 15th-century Catholic church.
 We all still have to own the fact that we are producing carbon through our travels and in our lives, but offsets can help to mitigate the effect on the environment as a whole.